 San Diego County Composting and Chipping and Grinding Infrastructure

-Even if all San Diego County facilities operated at their maximum permitted capacities (which they are not), the region would still possess a capacity gap of at least 500,000 tons annually.
+Even if all San Diego County facilities operated at their maximum permitted capacities (which they do not), the region would still have a capacity gap of at least 500,000 tons annually.
 The need for food processing capacity is even more pronounced, with only a generously estimated 40,000 tons/year of long-term capacity out of 500,000 tons being disposed.
 As facilities generally permit higher tonnages than they actually process, the capacity gap is even more severe than stated here.
 The need for composting of all sizes and technologies capable of processing a variety of feedstocks cannot be understated.